Chocobe/github_practice/README.md

 comment about this commit

-<package name - branch name> : comment
+<Name of package - Name of branch> : comment